tanersener/ffmpeg-video-slideshow-scripts/advanced_scripts/README.md

 ## Logo Overlay

-Logo is overlaid at the right bottom corner of the slideshow
+A beating heart animation is overlaid at the right bottom corner of the slideshow

 ![Logo Overlay](../docs/advanced_logo_overlay.gif)